jtwool/hyena-tokenize/README.md

 Hyena Tokenize
 =============
-A word tokenizer built in Clojure.
+A word tokenizer built in Clojure, designed with document classification in mind.

 **jwolohan@indiana.edu**